oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-nonjrf/wlsforocionokedelete.md

 For the rest of the provisioned resources, destroying the WebLogic Stack will be sufficient.

-In OCI Console, navigate to Resource Manager and click on the WebLogic for OKE stack:
+In OCI Console, navigate to *Developer Services* -> *Resource Manager* and click on the WebLogic for OKE stack:

 ![](images/wlsforocionokedelete/image-010.png)